 But it does take a lot to plan that satisfying big meal – whether you decide to stick to what is traditional or get adventurous in your kitchen and create a new, gourmet style feast.

-- Turkey with Basic Bread Stuffing
+- Basic Bread Stuffing

 - Turkey Gravy

 - Glazed Carrots

 - Old Fashioned Pumpkin Pie

 How to Roast a Turkey